anhhd/analyticsbicc.github.io/_posts/2017-01-16-basket-analysis.md

 ## Results and Recommendations

-The basket analysis revealed most potential scenarios (11 for retail and 26 for SME) of customer product holding which will lead to a customer buying i2b.
+The basket analysis revealed most potential scenarios of customer product holding which will lead to a customer buying internet banking product.
-Based on these scenarios, BICC recommended to target 34,880 and 3,560 customers from retail and SME respectively.
+Based on these scenarios, BICC recommended to target more than 30K and almost 4K customers from retail and SME respectively.
 In addition to this, BICC also recommended the product teams to create product bundles for future acquisition based on these scenarios.

 ## Implementation and Business Impact